sjmignot/dogsbody/content/posts/in-the-mood-for-love.md

-title: In The Mood for Love and the Lovers II: silence, observaiotn, the life we live between places, and, of course, love
+title: In The Mood for Love and the Lovers II--silence, observaiotn, the life we live between places, and, of course, love
 date: 2017-08-27
 tags: wong-kar-wai,film,love,magritte
 subject: in the mood for love